• Skip to primary navigation

 • Spray the heck out of your bundt pan.
 Don't be shy.
 Make sure you get cooking spray in every little nook and cranny.
 You could also use butter if you don't have non-stick cooking spray.

 • Don't let the cake cool too much.
-I've always found more success when I only wait 5-10 minutes after the cake comes out of the oven.
+I've always found more success when I wait exactly 10 minutes after the cake comes out of the oven.
+I'll set a timer.
 If you wait too long, the cake starts to cool onto the pan.
 This is where you're left with a patchy cake.

 • Flip it, flip it good.
 When you're ready, place a wire wrack over the top, then flip quickly.
 Then give it a good shake.
 If it's clear the cake is loose from the pan, hallelujah.
 Just slowly lift it up.
 If the cake isn't budging, then tap all around the pan with a knife to loosen it up.
 If that doesn't work, turn the pan back over again and use an offset spatula to gently to to loosen the cake from the sides of the pan.
 And if that doesn't work, then just take a fork out and start eating it right then and there.